 Next, you’ll have a consultation with a licensed physician who will review your lab results, discuss your symptoms, and go over your health history.
 Only after this evaluation will a doctor write a prescription for testosterone if they determine it’s medically appropriate.
 This ensures your treatment is based on real diagnostics, not guesswork.
 Think of it as the foundation of a personalized health strategy, designed to get you real results safely.

-The Dangers of Buying from Unregulated Sources
+The Hidden Dangers of Unregulated Online Pharmacies

 Searching for shortcuts online can lead you to websites offering testosterone without requiring a prescription or any lab work.
 Buying from these sources is illegal and incredibly dangerous.
 These unregulated sellers operate outside of medical and legal oversight, meaning you have no idea what you’re actually getting.
 The product could be contaminated, dosed incorrectly, or completely fake.